-The program makes available to incoming interns the option of obtaining University-sponsored health insurance for the duration of the internship.
+The program makes available to incoming Interns the option of obtaining University-sponsored health insurance for the duration of the internship.

 - 1. Interns are eligible to purchase University (student) health insurance.
 It is currently a PPO plan.
-The current cost has averaged about \$1,600.00 per 12 months with no pharmacy benefits cap.
-Further information can be obtained from Phyllis McShane, Internship Director. - 2.
+The current cost has averaged about \$1,900.00 per 12 months with no pharmacy benefits cap.
+Further information can be obtained from Phyllis McShane, Internship Director at pmcshane@umd.edu. - 2.
 All interns in the program must carry their own personal health insurance and are responsible for all of their own health needs.